US border communities declare disasters as Title 42's expiration sets the stage for a migration rush

-With tens of thousands of migrants believed to be massed in northern Mexico, the expiration overnight of the US Covid-era border restriction policy known as Title 42 has American border communities on edge, worried an already challenging humanitarian crisis will worsen as crossings climb.
+With tens of thousands of migrants massed in northern Mexico, the expiration overnight of the US Covid-era border restriction policy known as Title 42 has American border communities on edge, worried an already challenging humanitarian crisis will worsen as crossings climb.

 "We're boarding up like there were a hurricane coming," Victor Treviño, the mayor of Laredo, Texas, told CNN Thursday evening.